How to Apply

 - The Yale School of Public Health encourages students to complement their departmental studies through a variety of interdisciplinary concentrations, tracks and programs.
 Read more about our Global Health Concentration, Public Health Modeling Concentration, Regulatory Affairs Track, US Health and Justice Concentration, Climate Change and Health Concentration and Maternal Child Health Promotion Track to explore ways to customize and enhance your degree.
-Additionally, student at YSPH can use their elective credits to take courses across Yale’s 13 graduate schools and programs.
+Additionally, students at YSPH can use their elective credits to take courses across Yale’s 13 graduate schools and programs.
 Finally, YSPH offers multiple joint degree options across the University.

 - How do departments, concentrations and tracks work?

 - All students apply to a specific department at YSPH when applying for admissions.
 The seven different areas of study ensure a solid grounding in the basic and applied sciences, as well as a focus on a specific area of public health work.
 Students in all departments complete a core curriculum, a departmental curriculum and a selection of electives.
 The concentrations and tracks are designed to complement and enhance the departmental curriculum.
 Each is comprised of a set of courses in addition to a practical experience and these courses typically fulfill the elective requirements of each departmental program.

 - Is it possible to enroll as a part-time student?